 Where to watch birds in Costa Rica?
-Whether birding on your own in Costa Rica or taking a birding tour, this is one of the first questions that comes to mind and is one that I hope to have answered in “How to See, Find, and Identify Birds in Costa Rica” (To order this expanded site guide, please go to the bottom of this post.
-To learn more about this birding companion for Costa Rica, read on!).
+What are the best birding sites in Costa Rica?
+Whether birding in Costa Rica on your own or taking a birding tour, these are some of the first questions that come to mind and why I wrote “How to See, Find, and Identify Birds in Costa Rica”

-It’s easier to see Great Green Macaws and Scarlet Macaws in Costa Rica than most other places.
+It’s easier to see both the critically endangered Great Green Macaw and Scarlet Macaw in Costa Rica than most other countries.

 The svelte Zeledon’s Antbird for example…

-Some might also like to know about their chances of seeing Harpy Eagle, Gray-headed Piprites, and Great Tinamou (slim for the first two, very good for the third).
+This book will also tell you about chances of seeing Harpy Eagle, Gray-headed Piprites, and Great Tinamou (very low for the first, slim but possible for the second and very good for the third).

-I know that I would have liked such information before my first trip to Costa Rica.
+Before my first trip to Costa Rica, I would have loved information like that!
 That trip in 1992 was a real eye-opener because I assumed the birding would be like looking for warblers and owls in the woods of western New York.
 I had no idea how naturally uncommon many of the birds were, how different their behavior would be, nor how difficult it was to see them.
-I had no idea where the best spots were and wondered why I wasn’t seeing any antpittas and other birds I had no experience with.
+I had no idea where the best spots were and wondered why I wasn’t seeing antpittas and other birds I had no experience with.

-Over several years of birding in Costa Rica and elsewhere in the Neotropics, I eventually learned answers to these and other questions and am happy to share that information at this blog and in this book.
-Based on my own experience, I figured such information could be useful to any visiting birder because even if you know where to look, and know your chances at seeing 900 plus Costa Rica birds, it can still be a challenge to find and identify them.
+Over many years of birding in Costa Rica and elsewhere in the Neotropics, I eventually learned answers to these and other questions and am happy to share that information at this blog and in this book.
+Based on my own experience, I figured such information could be useful to any visiting birder because even if you know where to look, it can still be a challenge to find and identify unfamiliar bird species.

 In essence, “How to See, Find, and Identify Birds in Costa Rica” is an ebook that is a combination site guide and birding companion with more than 700 pages of insider information.
 It includes: